InvadingOctopus/octopuskit/Documentation/Usage Guide.md

                 super.init(coder: aDecoder)
             }

-            required init(gameCoordinator: OctopusGameCoordinator? = nil) {
+            required init(gameCoordinator: OKGameCoordinator? = nil) {
                 super.init(gameCoordinator: gameCoordinator)
             }
             ```

-            > ❗️ If you are starting with Xcode's SpriteKit Game template, you must **delete** the `GameViewController.viewDidLoad()` override, as that will prevent the `OctopusViewController` from presenting your game coordinator's scenes.
+            > ❗️ If you are starting with Xcode's SpriteKit Game template, you must **delete** the `GameViewController.viewDidLoad()` override, as that will prevent the `OKViewController` from presenting your game coordinator's scenes.

 4. Code the states, scenes and UI for your game.
-The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes which inherit from `OctopusGameState` and `OctopusScene`.
+The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes which inherit from `OKGameState` and `OKScene`.

     > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)

-    > If your scenes requires custom per-frame logic, you may override the `OctopusScene.shouldUpdateSystems(deltaTime:)` method.
+    > If your scenes requires custom per-frame logic, you may override the `OKScene.shouldUpdateSystems(deltaTime:)` method.

-    > If your game state classes also perform per-frame updates, then you may also override the `OctopusScene.shouldUpdateGameCoordinator(deltaTime:)` method.
+    > If your game state classes also perform per-frame updates, then you may also override the `OKScene.shouldUpdateGameCoordinator(deltaTime:)` method.

 5. Each of your game states can have a SwiftUI view associated with them to provide user interface elements like text and HUDs.
 The SwiftUI view is overlaid on top of the SpriteKit gameplay view.
 To let SwiftUI interact with your game's state, make sure to pass an `.environmentObject(gameCoordinator)` to your SwiftUI view hierarchy.